 Well, I have just explained that all nations, Jew and Gentile, will soon learn to keep the biblical Holy Days—not because they are “Jewish,” but because God commands all of His people to observe them.
 And all of His people did keep them in the New Testament Church and, as we have seen, Christ kept them—setting us an example.
 The original Apostles kept them also.

 A vital key to understanding is to truly grasp Jesus’ instruction to the Samaritan woman.
-He told this non-Jewish woman: “You worship what you do not know; we know what we worship, for salvation is of the Jews” (John 4:22).
+He told this non-Jewish woman, “You worship what you do not know; we know what we worship, for salvation is of the Jews” (John 4:22).

 Although they often rejected His teaching, or overlaid it with human traditions, the Jewish people did preserve the knowledge of the Creator God and the only written Bible available to the original New Testament Christians—which we today call the Old Testament.
 Clearly, the Jews were given the “oracles of God” (Romans 3:1–2), which certainly included God’s Holy Days and the understanding of how to construct the sacred calendar upon which those days are based.
 So the Jews did “know” whom they worshipped.
 And through Christ and a correct understanding of the Old Testament, salvation was “of the Jews.”
-In spite of human weakness and man-made tradition, the Jews have preserved God’s spiritual law, the Ten Commandments, the true Sabbath and the annual Holy Days that the Creator has commanded.
-And the Jewish race produced Jesus Christ—the prophesied Messiah.
+In spite of human weakness and man-made tradition, the Jews have preserved God’s spiritual law, the Ten Commandments, along with the true Sabbath and the annual Holy Days that the Creator has commanded.
+And the Jewish race produced Jesus of Nazareth—the prophesied Messiah.

-The Apostle Paul was inspired to write: “For he is not a Jew who is one outwardly, nor is circumcision that which is outward in the flesh; but he is a Jew who is one inwardly; and circumcision is that of the heart, in the Spirit, and not in the letter; whose praise is not from men but from God” (Romans 2:28–29).
+The Apostle Paul was inspired to write, “For he is not a Jew who is one outwardly, nor is circumcision that which is outward in the flesh; but he is a Jew who is one inwardly; and circumcision is that of the heart, in the Spirit, and not in the letter; whose praise is not from men but from God” (Romans 2:28–29).
 So all true Christians are spiritual “Jews”!
 And we are bound to keep the spiritual laws and Holy Days that God gave Israel, and that were reaffirmed by the example of Christ and the inspired New Testament Church.

-As Paul wrote: “For in Christ Jesus neither circumcision nor uncircumcision avails anything, but a new creation.
+As Paul wrote, “For in Christ Jesus neither circumcision nor uncircumcision avails anything, but a new creation.
 And as many as walk according to this rule, peace and mercy be upon them, and upon the Israel of God” (Galatians 6:15–16).

 Clearly, the “Israel of God” are the true people of God—those who are spiritually circumcised and have Christ living His obedient life in them through the Holy Spirit.
 So, yes, we must get rid of our prejudices and quit calling “Jewish” those things God gave for all His people of all races and all nations!